 Admissions for the 2022-2023 cycle will open on April 28, 2022.
 The program has changed to rolling admissions with a verified application deadline of Dec.
 1, 2022.
 There is an advantage for applicants with a complete verified application by July 1, 2022, to be considered for August 2022 interviews.
 You must have a complete verified application no later than the Dec.
 1, 2022, deadline.

-The following information applies to the 2021-2022 admission cycle.
+The following information applies to the 2022-2023 admission cycle:

 The admission process is highly selective.
-Applicants are considered for an interview if they meet the minimum GPA requirements (3.0 prerequisite and 3.0 last 60 credit hours GPA), have taken the Physician Assistant College Admission Test (PA-CAT) within the last two years, and they demonstrate at least two of the following program admission preferences listed below:
+Applicants are considered for an interview if they meet the minimum GPA requirements* (Pre-req GPA, last 60 GPA, and PA-CAT scaled score performance is weighted in the application scoring, but does not serve as a preference requirement) (3.0 prerequisite and 3.0 last 60 credit hours GPA), PA-CAT taken and scores reported*, no legal history of felony convictions, and demonstrate at least two of the following program admission preferences listed below:

 - Direct patient care experience > 750 hours